GianfrMendozaP/cubanman/README.md

 - Server mode
 - Encryption
 - Types of buffer (static, fixed)
-- HTTP and HTTPS proxy mode
+- HTTP and HTTPS proxy mode (Threads/Epoll/ThreadedEpoll)

 <h3>Notes on Last Update</h3>

-<h4>11/24/2025</h4>

-- Now an x argument can be given when using proxy in order to set a thread limit, this way we can pass -1 for unlimited threads, 0 for only EPOLL, or any positive number major than 3 for mixed (threads and EPOLL).
-It has to be major than 3 because theres a logging thread, a threadCleaner thread, and obviously the main thread
+<h4>11/27/2025</h4>

+- Now you cant put a limit on how many threads the proxy can create, instead you will have to choose between threaded mode or epoll mode.
+- A "mixed" mode was added, it's called threadedEpoll. basically creates threads with all the sockets that returned EPOLLIN and waits for those threads to finish recving in order to join them and go on with the next epoll.poll() call
+- A timeout argument was added into the argparser since the threaded mode sometimes depends on timeouts to know when a socket has finished its task

 <h4>Next Update</h4>

-- Optimize http 2.0 support
+- Maybe a graphic interface
 - Add separate logging for each thread
+- refactor part of the code

 <h3>Credits</h3>